Posts with the tag 'art'

 Buckland had been talking with scientists about global warming–and he was convinced they needed help to communicate what they knew about the way the world’s climate was changing.
 Now, after three voyages to the Arctic for his Cape Farewell project, Buckland believes the artists have lived up to his expectations.

-While I like l’art pour l’art, I also like art with a mission, and I think Buckland and his fellow artists (which includes notables like Ian McEwan and Gretel Ehrlich) are following a noble purpose.
+While I am a strong advocate of l’art pour l’art, I also believe in art with a mission, and I think Buckland and his fellow artists (which includes notables like Ian McEwan and Gretel Ehrlich) are following a noble purpose.
 I can only wish there were more collaborative efforts between contemporary artists and scientists.
 Instead of a teacher aboard the space shuttle, send a sculptor.
 Forget the reality TV camera crews on Sir Richard Branson’s latest exploit; send a sound artist.
-Don’t be satisfied with mapping an underground world, design one of your own
+Don’t be satisfied with mapping an underground world, design one of your own.

 Puff the Magic Cereal Box

 A while ago I posted a few pics of my cereal box wall.
 I still occasionally come across a cereal box worth photographing, even if it’s not in wall form.
-Here is “Organic Wild Puffs”–one of the trippiest cereal boxes I’ve ever seen.
-(Click the image for a larger version.)
+Here is “Organic Wild Puffs”—one of the trippiest cereal boxes I’ve ever seen (larger version).

 Decorated in faux-Aztec imagery, the box suggests a cereal that is part Fruit Loops, part mescaline hallucinogen.